SUDHAGARRAMESH/ELK/API Queries/sql_queries.md

 }
  ```

- NOTE: Here "Name" and "Designation" are columns and the table here is "sample-sql-events"
+ NOTE: Here "Name" and "Designation" are columns and the table here is "sample-sql-events" which are separated by escape sequence